-I’ve prefaced this blog post recipe with my name to differentiate between the Gluten Free Sourdough Starter Recipe already on this site from 125 Best Gluten-Free Bread Machine Recipes.
-I’ve learned that the use of rice flour achieves the best results in creating the ideal gluten free sourdough bread starter.
+I’ve learned that the use of brown rice flour achieves the best results in creating the ideal gluten free sourdough bread starter.
 And though I have created a sourdough starter from white rice flour, I’ve discovered that without the use of yeast, brown rice creates a better one.
-I’ve given you some interesting tips you may have not read before that will help you achieve a successful gluten free sourdough starter, as well as addressed the issue of arsenic in brown rice/rice products.
+Below, I’ve provided you with some interesting tips you may have not read before that will help you achieve a successful gluten free sourdough starter, as well as address the issue of arsenic in brown rice/rice products.

 Introduction to Starters

 First, let me start by simply defining a “starter”.
-Then I’ll go into the technical details afterwards.
-A sourdough starter is not a sourdough bread recipe, it is just used in a sour dough bread recipe.
-(Though I will be in the kitchen experimenting today on developing a gluten free sourdough bread recipe.)
+Then I’ll go into the technical details afterward.
+A sourdough starter is not a sourdough bread recipe, it is just used in a sourdough bread recipe.
+(Though I am working on perfecting a great sourdough French bread recipe.)
 The starter provides the sour taste.
 Many of us in the gluten free community have trouble with making starters.
-They often spoil, become moldy, never develop enough yeast, never become bubbly, etc. Therefore, many gluten free starter recipes use commercial/dry yeast in their starters.
-But if you’ve made regular gluten starters in the past and are dead-set on not using yeast, this recipe will be a welcomed delight to your gluten free recipe collection.
+They often spoil, become moldy, never develop enough yeast, or never become bubbly.
+Therefore, many gluten free starter recipes call for commercial/dry yeast.
+However, if you’ve made regular gluten starters in the past and are dead-set on not using yeast, this recipe will be a welcomed delight to your gluten free recipe collection.

 Add Yeast or No Yeast?